The Claude Code SEO stack 2026, four layers and four operator playbooks

 Earleads + @MichLieben 4-layer Claude Code LinkedIn OS, documented on X 2026-05-09.

-The 7-gate qualification pipeline kills bad leads as cheaply as possible before any expensive call.
+The 7-gate qualification pipeline kills bad leads at the lowest cost possible before any expensive call.
 Each gate is a subagent that runs in parallel where possible.
 A small handful of leads survive all 7 gates and get the personalized message.
 The rest die quietly.
 The cost of a bad message in your prospect's inbox is much higher than the cost of dropping a borderline lead.

 The 6-tool minimum viable cold-email stack